KoushikProjects/Shoopy-Widgets/README.md

-<h1> Shoopy-Projects </h1>
+<h1> Shoopy-Widgets </h1>
-The Shoopy Projects repository offers reusable HTML, CSS, and JavaScript templates for web sections, along with Python-based tools to automate tasks and enhance productivity.
+The Shoopy Widgets repository offers reusable HTML, CSS, and JavaScript templates for web sections, along with Python-based tools to automate tasks and enhance productivity.
 Designed to streamline website development and backend solutions, this repo helps the Shoopy team work more efficiently.
 <br/><br/><br/>

-Welcome to the <b><i>Shoopy Projects</b> repository!</i> This is an ongoing collection of various coding projects aimed at increasing productivity and simplifying web development for the Shoopy.in team.
+Welcome to the <b><i>Shoopy Widgets</b> repository!</i> This is an ongoing collection of various coding Widgets aimed at increasing productivity and simplifying web development for the Shoopy.in team.
 The repository contains a mix of front-end templates, web sections, and back-end solutions that are built using a range of technologies such as HTML, CSS, JavaScript, and Python.

-<h2>🚀 Projects Overview:</h2>
+<h2>🚀 Widgets Overview:</h2>
 <h3>Web Section Templates:</h3>
 Create reusable, customizable HTML, CSS, and JavaScript templates for different sections of websites.
 These templates are designed to speed up the development process, enabling the Shoopy team to create websites more efficiently with clean, responsive designs.

-<h3>Python Coding Projects:</h3>
+<h3>Python Coding Widgets:</h3>
-These projects aim to enhance productivity by automating tasks, solving business challenges, and integrating with APIs.
+These Widgets aim to enhance productivity by automating tasks, solving business challenges, and integrating with APIs.
 The Python-based tools and scripts include various solutions like data processing, automation, and backend utilities.

 <h2>💻 Technologies Used:</h2>
 <b>Frontend:</b> HTML, CSS, JavaScript<br/>